Obtaining Smoothly Navigable Approximation Sets in Bi-Objective Multi-Modal Optimization: Discussion

 \section{Discussion}

-MM-BezEA and Set-BezEA did not cover the endpoints of the PSs in the case of MMF12, which resulted in lower HV values.
+MM-BezEA did not cover the endpoints of the PSs in the case of MMF12.
 This can be caused by the fact that the Bézier fitness function will constrain a solution when one of its control points is dominated in objective space by one of the test points.
 As the endpoints of each part of the discontinuous PF are close to being dominated, i.e., close to the constraint space, it can lead to not entirely capturing the discontinuous pieces of the PF and thus resulting in a lower HV.

-The use of the HV indicator to score individuals in MM-BezEA and Set-BezEA is useful in the sense that it is a Pareto compliant indicator \cite{hv_par, hv_ind_comp}, but it does suffer from a downside.
-In some situations the endpoints of the approximation sets cannot reach the endpoints of the Pareto set \cite{ref_point}.
-Even in cases where the number of test points will be set to infinity, the reference point can never be set so that the extremes are captured.
+The HV indicator is a Pareto compliant indicator \cite{hv_par,hv_ind_comp}, but it does suffer from a downside.
+In some situations the endpoints of the approximation sets cannot reach the endpoints of the Pareto set because the distribution of points that maximizes the hypervolume does not include the extreme solutions.
+Even when the number of test points will be set to infinity, the reference point can never be set so that the extremes are captured \cite{ref_point}.

-Even though the smoothness indicator tries to determine whether an approximation set is smooth by measuring the detour length, it comes down to determining the angle between solutions.
-This implies that it only considers linear curves to be perfectly smooth.
-If an approximation set oscillates slightly around a PS, the angles between solutions will therefore result in a lower smoothness.
+Even though the smoothness indicator tries to determine whether an approximation set is smooth by measuring the detour length, it comes down to determining the angle between neighboring solutions.
+This implies that it only considers linear curves to be perfectly smooth, where there is a straight angle between solutions.
+When the number of solutions in an approximation set increases, the average distance between the solutions in objective space decreases.
+As a result of the lower distances and ever so slight oscillations around the PF, the angle between solutions decreases due to which the smoothness indicator will report low smoothness values.
 In cases where the niches can be separated in a good manner, another definition of smoothness that considers the oscillation around the PS might be more useful.

 Future work could investigate the further use of the Bézier parameterizations with more control points to approximate non-linear Pareto sets.
-Furthermore, Bézier simplexes \cite{beziersimplex} might be usable for problems with more than two objectives.
+Note that the definitions given in this paper already allow for this.
+Furthermore, no limit on the number of approximation sets can currently be set, which degrades the quality of the approximation sets in highly multi-modal problems as the population is then divided over all niches through HVC \cite{mohillvallea}.
+Finally, Bézier simplexes \cite{beziersimplex} might be usable for problems with more than two objectives.